wcang/backup/README.md

 backup
 ======

-Backup script for my personal folder
+Backup and restore script for my personal folder